 One of the most famous landmarks is the abbey ruin at the top of the East Cliff overlooking the town and harbour.
 Whitby's maritime past is commemorated by statues of Captain James Cook (Cook learned his trade on colliers, shipping coal from the port) and William Scoresby (designer of the crow's nest), as well as a whalebone arch that sits at the top of the West Cliff.

-Why not check beaches nearby as we have 5 Whitby beaches, 22 North Yorkshire beaches, or have a look at our list of North Yorkshire dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 5 Whitby beaches and 22 North Yorkshire beaches.
+You can even take a look at our list of North Yorkshire dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?